 Being at university is a way to expand your mindset if you are on the right course.
 It allows you to meet new people and be exposed to opportunities that you could easily miss through other avenues.
 Experiment, take chances, dare yourself, challenge your norms, be open and willing, and most of all enjoy your time at university.

 Is there anything else you'd like to tell us about your time at the University?

 Completing my degree has been a journey for me.
-My successes have included my work featuring in The Cass Yearbook of 2018, and also in the Anthology III, produced by the Creative Writing and English Literature department annually.
+My successes have included my work featuring in the Yearbook of 2018, and also in the Anthology III, produced by the Creative Writing and English Literature department annually.
 I also received an Exemplary Creative Development and Achievement award.